lucasrodes/whatstk/docs/_build/html/_sources/source/getting_started/hformat.rst.txt

     07.08.2016, 11:45 - Prof. Oak: Kids, shall I design a smart poke-ball?

-In this example, the header is **day.month.year, hour:minutes - username:** which corresponds to the header format ``'%d.%m.%y, %H:%M - %name:'``.
-However, in your case it may be something else.
-Check table below to see the codes for each header unit:
+In this example, the header is **day.month.year, hour:minutes - username:** which corresponds to the header format (a.k.a. **hformat**) ``'%d.%m.%y, %H:%M - %name:'``.
+However, in your case it may be slightly different depending on you phone settings.

+Check the table below to see the codes for each header format unit:

-.. csv-table:: hformat legend
+.. csv-table:: header format units
    :header: "Date unit code", "Description"
    :widths: 50, 50
    :align: center